bayesian-bee/addons/HorizonFisher/README.md

 ## Without Automatic Fishing

-When fisher is loaded but the automatic fishing is not started it will still track fishing fatigue and display the name of the catches you hook.
+When horizonfisher is loaded but the automatic fishing is not started it will still track fishing fatigue and display the name of the catches you hook.

 ## Adjusting catch time parameters